QGreenland-Net/ogdc-helm/README.md

         ```
 3. The command will:
     * Update the version in all configured files (e.g., `helm/Chart.yaml`).

-    * Create a commit with the configured message.
-    * Create a new git tag corresponding to the new version (e.g., `v0.2.0`).
-4. Push the new commit and the new tag to the repository:
-    ```bash
-    git push && git push --tags
-    ```
+At this point bump-my-version has done it's job so you can create a tag and commit message for the new version.
+-  Push the tag and commit that you created.
-5. This new tag will typically trigger a CI/CD workflow (e.g., GitHub Actions) to publish the new chart version to the GitHub Container Registry (GHCR).
+-  This new tag will typically trigger a CI/CD workflow (e.g., GitHub Actions) to publish the new chart version to the GitHub Container Registry (GHCR).

 ## Troubleshooting